Astorre I Manfredi: Military career

-In 1400, the possession of the castle of Solarolo caused a war against Giovanni I Bentivoglio, Papal vicar of Bologna, who had hired the famous Alberico da Barbiano.
-The outnumbered Astorre could only get help from the Pope and, in 1404, Faenza and all his territories were returned to the Papal States.
-After a period as condottiero under the Papal banners, he was captured when allegedly planning to regain Faenza through a revolt.
+In 1400, the possession of the castle of Solarolo caused a war against Giovanni I Bentivoglio, the Papal vicar of Bologna, who had hired the famous Alberico da Barbiano.
+The outnumbered Astorre could only get help from the Pope and in 1404, Faenza and all his territories were returned to the Papal States.
+After a period as a condottiero under the Papal banners, he was captured when allegedly planning to regain Faenza through a revolt.
 He was condemned to death and executed in the main square of his city in 1405.